mksalman88/portfolio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an urban strategist and scientist with a creative passion for design, poetry, and songwriting.
+I am an urban scientist with a creative passion for design, poetry, and songwriting.

-I succeed at synthesizing complex data into actionable insights, leading interdisciplinary teams, and working on data-driven/informed products and projects.
+Professionally, I succeed at synthesizing complex data into actionable insights, leading interdisciplinary teams, and working on data-driven/informed products and projects.
 With a foundation in urban data science, physics, and urban planning, I thrive at the intersection of technical depth and real-world application.
 I am eligible to work in both the United States and the European Union.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.